 Alice, who called the area the “Lower Garden,” converted the garden again in the 1950s to an annual and perennial garden.
 She wanted to accommodate guests who did not have the time to walk through all of Sarah Ferrell’s boxwood terraces with a chance to view a pretty garden.
 To avoid confusion with the “Sunken Garden,” the name “Ray Garden” was adopted for this location when the estate was opened to the public, so named for the manner in which the beds radiate out from the center.

-The rays are currently planted with daylilies and annuals for seasonal color as Alice would have done.
+Today, the rays are planted with daylilies and annuals for seasonal color as Alice would have done.
 Alice planted an assortment of conifers in the 1970s that still frame the view of the estate and horse pasture beyond.
 These include hemlocks, Japanese cedars, false cypress, and junipers.
-The classical statue on the far side of the ray garden was originally purchased by Fuller Sr. and Ida Callaway, but was later moved here by Alice.
+The classical statue on the far side of the Ray Garden was originally purchased by Fuller Sr. and Ida Callaway, but was later moved here by Alice.

 The following is from a Portico article titled, “The More Things Change,” about the history of the Ray Garden.